-The way the Census Bureau counts people in prison creates significant problems for democracy and for our nation’s future.
-It leads to a dramatic distortion of representation at local and state levels, and creates an inaccurate picture of community populations for research and planning purposes.
+The way the Census Bureau counts people in prison creates significant problems for the fairness of our nation’s democracy.
+When the Census Bureau counts incarcerated people in prison instead of at home, there is a dramatic distortion of representation at local and state levels, and an inaccurate picture of community populations for research and planning purposes.

-The Bureau counts incarcerated people as residents of the towns where they are confined, though they are barred from voting in 48 states and return to their homes after being released.
-The practice also defies most state constitutions and statutes, which explicitly state that incarceration does not change a residence.
+Every ten years, when the Census Bureau endeavors to count every person residing in the country, they make a mistake: they count incarcerated people as residents of the towns where they are confined, even though they are barred from voting in 48 states and almost always return to their homes after being released.
+The practice not only skews the population count, but also defies most state constitutions and statutes, which explicitly state that incarceration does not change a residence.

 “This bogus inflation gives prison districts undeserved strength in the state legislature and more influence than they would otherwise have in state affairs.”

 Phantom Constituents in the Census, New York Times editorial, Sept.
 26, 2005